The ‘Grey Trail’

 It was challenging to determine essential map information and its integration with the website.
 The 'Grey Trail' webpage provided program details, while 'walking route' pages offered sight descriptions.
 We debated between QR codes linking to relevant pages or including all details on the print map.

-Testing our solutions
+Testing our solution

 We received feedback on some details, such as the absence of an orientation marker and the lack of indication for the distance of the walk, showing only the duration.

+No matter how great our solution is for navigation, people may still tend to check the locations on their phones.
 It was suggested that we indicate the addresses of all locations, not just hospitality venues.

 The Final Version